hotosm/datm-research/flight_renamer/README.md

 - Create metadata CSV file with file paths and coordinates.
 - Move input files from a specified BBOX into an output directory for further processing.

+Eventually this could also be part of a QGIS plugin.